intermine/im-docs/README.md

 $ cd docs/ ; make html
 ```

-The sources for both the landing page and Sphinx documentation theme can be found in the [intermine/design-materials](https://github.com/intermine/design-materials/tree/master/websites/intermine.org/) repo.
+The source for the Sphinx documentation theme can be found in the [intermine/design-materials](https://github.com/intermine/design-materials/tree/master/websites/intermine.org/) repo.